bootstrapworld/curriculum/lessons/Early-Math/associative-property/langs/en-us/slides.md

 - For which operations does the Associative Property hold?
 - Can you ever apply the Associative Property on an expression that includes division or subtraction?
 - When applying the Associative Property, did you ever change the order of the numbers?
 - When applying the Associative Property, did you ever change the architecture of the circles?
-(For instance, did you ever change “three nested circles” to “two-circles-in-a-circle”?)
 When was that necessary?
 Why?

 <!--
 - For which operations does the Associative Property hold?